-The conditions matter.
-You can only add or subtract exponents directly when the base is the same, and quotient rules need a nonzero denominator.
+You can add or subtract exponents directly only when the base is the same, and quotient rules need a nonzero denominator.
+Picking the law by the structure of the expression is the whole game.

 If the base matches, multiplication combines groups of the same factor: